webjocke/multiClick/README.md

 # MultiClick
-A simple Arduino library that makes it eazy to detect single, double and long clicks.
+A simple Arduino library that makes it eazy to detect single, double and long clicks..

 **OBS!** *This project is under development, more precise the debounce is not implemented yet.
 Everything else works.* **OBS!**